Vaughn defends Nets decision to rest most of top rotation

 INDIANAPOLIS (AP) — First, Brooklyn Nets coach Jacque Vaughn had to convince All-Star forward Kevin Durant to stay home Saturday night.

-Then he tried to explain why the Nets opted to rest their top seven scorers at Indiana.
+Then he tried to explain why the Nets opted to rest their top seven scorers against Indiana in game where they rallied to beat the Pacers 136-133.

 For Vaughn, it came down to a simple calculation.
 With a second game in two nights, most of those players dealing with or recovering from injuries and only one game between Sunday and Friday, Vaughn felt it was the best thing to do for his players and the franchise.